Justin Turner Player Props: Red Sox vs. Angels

 Justin Turner At The Plate

-- In 15 games played this season, he has not hit a long ball.
+- He has hit a home run in one of 16 games, and in 1.4% of his plate appearances.

-- Turner has driven in a run in four games this season (26.7%), but has had no multiple-RBI games.
+- In five games this year, Turner has picked up an RBI, with more than one RBI once.

-- He has scored at least once seven times this year (46.7%), including one multi-run game.
+- He has scored at least one run eight times this season (50.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.